On the Temple Steps - Bhaktapur, Nepal

 Attractions Most of the city’s attractions are found in the Durbar Square, the heart of Bhaktapur.
 This is a large open area where tourists stroll amidst cows and kite-fliers.
 The square opens with the Golden Gate (“Sun Dhoka”) entrance, which leads to the main courtyard of the Palace of 55 Windows.
 The gate was built by King Ranjit Malla and is one of the most beautifully carved gates of its kind in the world.
 The carvings feature deities and monsters with detailed intricacy.
-The Sun Dhoka was built in 1753 and has often been compared to the renaissance Florentine Baptistery doors of Ghilberti.
+The Sun Dhoka was built in 1753 and looks a lot like the Renaissance Baptistery doors of Florentine sculptor Ghilberti.[3]

 The Palace of 55 Windows is equally stunning and located just next to the Golden Gate.
 Built in the early 17th century, the palace features a balcony of 55 windows that is a masterpiece of wood carving.
-It was built in 1697 by King Bupatindra Malla.
-While it was damaged in the 1934 earthquake, it has since been restored.
+It was erected by King Bupatindra Malla in 1697.
+While it was damaged in the 1934 earthquake, it has since been restored.[4]

-Also located next to the Golden Gate is the National Art Gallery, which has a superb collection of paintings and fine statues, all of which are ancient, medieval, and belonging to Hindu and Buddhist schools depicting tantrism of various descriptions and eras.
+Also located next to the Golden Gate is the National Art Gallery, which has a fine collection of statues and superb paintings,[5] all of which are ancient, medieval, and belonging to Hindu and Buddhist schools depicting tantrism of various descriptions and eras.[6]

 The Durbar Square also features the stone temple of Batsala Durga.
 This temple is a great example of Shikhara style architecture and has an 18th century bronze bell on the temple’s terrace known as the “Bell of Barking Dogs”.
 The bell was used to signal curfew.